ckuelker/quick-guide-en-us/DevOps/Hardware/Control/BMC/ipmitool.md

 ## BMC Sensor List

-If the `BMC` supports it (that depends on the `OEM`) sensors can be listed.
+If the `BMC` supports it (this depends on the `OEM`), sensors can be listed.
-Some sensors might be on the `BMC` SOC, but most likely this sensors are made available to the `BMC` by various methods.
+Some sensors may be on the `BMC` SOC, but most likely these sensors are made available to the `BMC` in various ways.
 Usually the `OEM` defines if the value is in or out of specification.
-Some values are depending on the `CPU` `OEM`.
+Some values are dependent on the `CPU` `OEM`.

 ```bash
 ipmitool -I open sdr list